Surface trap with adjustable ion couplings for scalable and parallel gates: Abstract

 \section{Abstract}

-In this paper we offer a new surface trap design capable of coupling the ion motion in the selected wells among ten by adjusting the DC-voltages on a set of electrodes.
-We demonstrate and characterize a variety of phonon mode spectra for different voltage sets for 10 ion-architecture for two types of ions Ca and Be.
-We found that it is possible to unite the ions into segments with unique phonon mode frequencies to perform parallel MS-gate operations.
-We also model the fidelity of the MS-gate operation for a segment comprise of two ions accounting the two main contributions to the gate infidelity: the limited frequency difference between phonon frequencies of the segments and the finite drift of the phonon frequencies expected in experiment.
-Additionally, we investigate how the number of ions per individual trap and an anharmonic potential terms affect the coupling between the two wells.
+We describe the design and operation of a surface-electrode Paul trap for parallel entangling gate implementation.
+In particular, we demonstrate the possibility of separating or coupling ion motion by adjusting the DC-voltages on a set of electrodes and show the possibility of parallel MS-gate operations for specific voltage configurations.
+We verify the scalability of this approach and characterize the performance of these gates in the presence of the finite phonon mode occupation and of the finite drift of the phonon frequencies.
+Additionally, we investigate how the number of ions per individual trapping site and anharmonic potential terms affect the coupling between the wells.